Lucia-Y/cse15l-lab-reports/lab-report-1-week-2.md

 <img width="843" alt="image14" src="https://user-images.githubusercontent.com/103156151/162648239-4b34d1aa-638f-4814-acda-dac04a460093.png">

 Firstly, we need to create a new file named WhereAmI.java, and put the corresponding content into this file.
-Secondly, we should run this file by using javac and java on our computers, and then, we can see the output.
-After that, we need to type
+And becasue we do not have java installed, we do not need to use "javac" and "java" on our computers to run this file.
+Secondly, we need to run this file by typing "scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/" to the terminal, and replace zz by letters in our course-specific accounts.
+Then, it will ask us to enter our passwords for our accounts.
+After logging into the accounts, we should use the command "ls" and run the file by using "javac" and "java"